boomyville/pill-inspector/readme.md

 We need SSL to work with our flask app to have camera access

+Also add port 5003 to your port forwarding / ingress network rules

 Otherwise the flask app will only work locally

 ## Important Notes